 Here we present five choices that offer up both great conditions for winter sports and a few local establishments offering craft beer.
-All these resorts can be done on a day trip from Tokyo, or extended for a few days longer.
+All these resorts can be visited on a day trip from Tokyo.

 Hit the Olympic Slopes of Hakuba Valley

 Home of the 1998 Winter Olympics, the Hakuba Valley is famous around the world for its perfect conditions during the season.
 The valley itself consists of 11 ski slopes, ranging from beginner slopes perfect for new entrants to winter sports, right through to backcountry adventures between the trees for those looking for excitement.

 Hakuba Goryu and Hakuba 47, a combination of two slopes, provides the best all-around experience with plenty of open areas and incredible views on bluebird days.
 It’s also possible to get guides to show you around the backcountry areas, and even hike up to places that appear inaccessible.

 What’s On Tap

 On top of this, the valley also has Hakuba’s first brewery, with the Hakuba Brewing Company situated in the middle of the village.
 With a large open space inside, and a burning log fire, the two Dans at Hakuba Brewing Company have created the environs in which to unwind after a long day on the slopes.

 For those wanting something a bit varied, then check out the Hakuba Taproom, Baird Beer’s first foray outside of the Kanto area.
 With the whole range of Baird Beer on tap, and a variety of locally sourced meats and vegetables on skewers, known as yakitori.
 There is also more of an international focus with the food, too, due to the number of tourists that pass through the area.